-If your travel coincides with the Fiestas de Quito you’re in for an incredible celebration and tons of cultural events to enjoy.
-The annual Fiestas de Quito celebrate the foundation of the city of Quito, and are celebrated the first week in December each year.
+If your travel coincides with the Fiestas de Quito, you’re in for an incredible celebration and tons of cultural events to enjoy.
+The annual Fiestas de Quito celebrates the foundation of the city of Quito and are celebrated the first week in December each year.

 The city celebrates its history by hosting bullfighting events, parades, and cultural events around the city.
 A popular way to celebrate includes getting on one of the city’s party buses – called chivas – which have live music and dancing as they travel through the city.

 Making the most of these cultural events is one of the best ways to enjoy the city – if you’re looking for what to do in Quito, Ecuador to make your trip unforgettable, try to add at least one event to your itinerary.